benmiller314/cdm2020spring/plans/lesson-25.md

-# Virtual Studio + a short reading
+# Virtual Studio, Optional Workshop, + a short reading

 **Work to have done**: